Mastercard Incorporated (NYSE:MA) Shares Sold by Diligent Investors LLC

-Diligent Investors LLC trimmed its stake in shares of Mastercard Incorporated (NYSE:MA – Free Report) by 11.4% in the 3rd quarter, HoldingsChannel reports.
-The firm owned 1,481 shares of the credit services provider’s stock after selling 190 shares during the period.
-Diligent Investors LLC’s holdings in Mastercard were worth $586,000 as of its most recent SEC filing.
+Diligent Investors LLC decreased its position in shares of Mastercard Incorporated (NYSE:MA – Free Report) by 11.4% during the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 1,481 shares of the credit services provider’s stock after selling 190 shares during the period.
+Diligent Investors LLC’s holdings in Mastercard were worth $586,000 at the end of the most recent quarter.

-Several other institutional investors and hedge funds have also made changes to their positions in the business.
-Naviter Wealth LLC lifted its holdings in shares of Mastercard by 31.1% in the 2nd quarter.
-Naviter Wealth LLC now owns 4,582 shares of the credit services provider’s stock valued at $1,802,000 after purchasing an additional 1,087 shares during the last quarter.
-Mendel Money Management raised its stake in Mastercard by 1.8% during the 2nd quarter.
-Mendel Money Management now owns 2,133 shares of the credit services provider’s stock valued at $839,000 after acquiring an additional 37 shares during the last quarter.
-ARS Wealth Advisors Group LLC raised its stake in Mastercard by 0.7% during the 2nd quarter.
-ARS Wealth Advisors Group LLC now owns 24,680 shares of the credit services provider’s stock valued at $9,707,000 after acquiring an additional 173 shares during the last quarter.
-Klingman & Associates LLC raised its stake in Mastercard by 5.9% during the 2nd quarter.
-Klingman & Associates LLC now owns 7,433 shares of the credit services provider’s stock valued at $2,923,000 after acquiring an additional 411 shares during the last quarter.
-Finally, Neo Ivy Capital Management purchased a new stake in Mastercard during the 2nd quarter valued at approximately $1,196,000.
-74.94% of the stock is owned by institutional investors and hedge funds.
+Several other large investors also recently bought and sold shares of MA.
+Strategic Investment Solutions Inc. IL acquired a new stake in shares of Mastercard in the 1st quarter valued at about $25,000.
+GeoWealth Management LLC purchased a new position in Mastercard in the 2nd quarter valued at approximately $26,000.
+Hibernia Wealth Partners LLC purchased a new position in Mastercard in the 3rd quarter valued at approximately $27,000.
+Bollard Group LLC purchased a new position in Mastercard in the 2nd quarter valued at approximately $29,000.
+Finally, Mascoma Wealth Management LLC purchased a new position in Mastercard during the third quarter worth $38,000.
+Hedge funds and other institutional investors own 74.94% of the company’s stock.

 Mastercard Increases Dividend

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, February 9th.
-Shareholders of record on Tuesday, January 9th will be given a dividend of $0.66 per share.
+The company also recently announced a quarterly dividend, which will be paid on Friday, February 9th.
+Investors of record on Tuesday, January 9th will be issued a $0.66 dividend.
 This represents a $2.64 annualized dividend and a yield of 0.60%.
-This is a boost from Mastercard’s previous quarterly dividend of $0.57.
-The ex-dividend date is Monday, January 8th.
-Mastercard’s payout ratio is presently 23.00%.
+The ex-dividend date of this dividend is Monday, January 8th.
+This is an increase from Mastercard’s previous quarterly dividend of $0.57.
+Mastercard’s dividend payout ratio (DPR) is 23.00%.

-Mastercard announced that its board has authorized a stock buyback program on Tuesday, December 5th that permits the company to buyback $11.00 billion in shares.
-This buyback authorization permits the credit services provider to reacquire up to 2.9% of its shares through open market purchases.
-Shares buyback programs are typically an indication that the company’s management believes its stock is undervalued.
+Mastercard declared that its Board of Directors has authorized a share buyback program on Tuesday, December 5th that authorizes the company to repurchase $11.00 billion in shares.
+This repurchase authorization authorizes the credit services provider to repurchase up to 2.9% of its shares through open market purchases.
+Shares repurchase programs are usually an indication that the company’s management believes its stock is undervalued.

-In other news, insider Ajay Bhalla sold 98 shares of the company’s stock in a transaction on Monday, January 22nd.
-The shares were sold at an average price of $439.52, for a total value of $43,072.96.
-Following the transaction, the insider now directly owns 6,235 shares of the company’s stock, valued at $2,740,407.20.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
-In related news, major shareholder Foundation Mastercard sold 125,816 shares of the company’s stock in a transaction on Wednesday, November 1st.
+In other Mastercard news, major shareholder Foundation Mastercard sold 125,816 shares of the firm’s stock in a transaction on Wednesday, November 1st.
 The shares were sold at an average price of $377.45, for a total value of $47,489,249.20.
-Following the completion of the sale, the insider now directly owns 98,424,221 shares in the company, valued at $37,150,222,216.45.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, insider Ajay Bhalla sold 98 shares of the company’s stock in a transaction dated Monday, January 22nd.
-The shares were sold at an average price of $439.52, for a total transaction of $43,072.96.
-Following the sale, the insider now owns 6,235 shares of the company’s stock, valued at $2,740,407.20.
-The disclosure for this sale can be found here.
-Insiders have sold a total of 520,262 shares of company stock worth $201,031,282 in the last ninety days.
-Corporate insiders own 0.13% of the company’s stock.
+Following the sale, the insider now directly owns 98,424,221 shares in the company, valued at approximately $37,150,222,216.45.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+In other news, major shareholder Foundation Mastercard sold 125,816 shares of Mastercard stock in a transaction dated Wednesday, November 1st.
+The shares were sold at an average price of $377.45, for a total transaction of $47,489,249.20.
+Following the sale, the insider now directly owns 98,424,221 shares in the company, valued at approximately $37,150,222,216.45.
+The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Also, Director Richard K. Davis purchased 1,000 shares of Mastercard stock in a transaction on Thursday, November 9th.
+The stock was purchased at an average price of $390.96 per share, for a total transaction of $390,960.00.
+Following the completion of the transaction, the director now owns 9,743 shares of the company’s stock, valued at $3,809,123.28.
+The disclosure for this purchase can be found here.
+Insiders have sold 520,262 shares of company stock worth $201,031,282 in the last quarter.
+0.13% of the stock is currently owned by company insiders.

 Mastercard Profile